 Here you will find information on the policy and guidelines that underpin NHS Health Scotland´s Alcohol Programme of work.

-Alcohol Etc (Scotland) Bill: A Bill to make provision regulating the sale of alcohol and licensing of premises on which alcohol is sold and to make provision for the imposition of charges on holders of licences granted under the Licensing (Scotland) Act 2005 and the Civic Government (Scotland) Act 1982.
+The Alcohol Etc (Scotland) Bill regulates the sale of alcohol and licensing of premises on which alcohol is sold and to make provision for the imposition of charges on holders of licences granted under the Licensing (Scotland) Act 2005 and the Civic Government (Scotland) Act 1982.
 This Bill was published on 25 November 2009.

 The review of alcohol licensing in Scotland (2003) and the review of off-sales in the community (2004) informed the development of the Licensing (Scotland) Bill, which was ratified by the Scottish Parliament in November 2005 as the Licensing (Scotland) Act, 2005 (external link)

 The Nicholson Committee undertook a Review of alcohol licensing in Scotland (external link) and reported on this in 2003.
 It recommended a number of new guiding principles for licensing including the promotion of public health.
 This work was complemented by a review of Off-sales in the Community (external link).
 Published in 2004, it set out a series of recommendations for more responsible off-sales provision.

 CEL 01 (2012) Health Promoting Health Service: Action in Hospital Settings is the current policy driver for Health Promoting Health Service work.

 This letter from the Chief Executive builds on the work of CEL 14 (2008) which asked all NHS Boards to implement specific promoting actions on smoking, alcohol, breastfeeding, food and health, and health at work.
 CEL 01 (2012) extends these original aspirations and range of actions to include sexual health and active travel.
 It also includes community hospitals in the settings targeted.

 Updated 22nd July 2014